BlueSquare23/Learning_Java/Readme.md

 conversion is when the compiler can translate from one type to another without needing to be told what to do.

-For example, with the code below the conversion from an into a double is implicit because the compiler can add that information without needing to be told how to from us.
+For example, with the code below the conversion from an `int` to a `double` is implicit because the compiler can add that information without needing to be told how to from us.